Save the date

-ALL SAR members and invited guests are encouraged to join us good food, thoughtful conversation, and great fellowship
+SAR members and invited guests are encouraged to join us for good food, thoughtful conversation, and great fellowship at the South Hills Country Club on December 14th, 2025.

 National Society of the Sons of the American Revolution (NSSAR or SAR) was founded in 1889 and is headquartered in Louisville, Kentucky.